Treatment Options

 Generally used in conjunction with other treatments, heat can be helpful in the alleviation of pain and moving Qi.
 This heat can take the form of a compress or lamp.

-Are considing acupuncture but don’t know if it could help?
-Interested in herbs?
-Schedule a free 15 minute phone consultation with me and we can discuss treatment options and if TCM is a good choice for you.
+Schedule a free 15 minute phone consultation with Mandi, and we can discuss treatment options and it TCM is a good choice for you.

 These longer, thus more expensive, treatments last 1-2 hours.
-You will be asked many more questions about all systems of your body.
-Your treatments could include: acupuncture, herbal prescription, ear beads, acupressure, lifestyle counseling, dermal friction (Gua Sha), or Tui Na (Chinese medical massage).
+You will be asked many more questions about all the systems of your body.
+Your treatments could include: acupuncture, herbal prescription, ear beads, acupressure, lifestyle counseling, or dermal friction (Gua Sha).

 Having trouble pumping or getting a good latch from baby?
-Want to transition off a nipple shield or begin weening?
+Want to transition off a nipple shield or begin weaning?

-With eight years experience as a Certified Lactation Counselor, Mandi has experience with these issues and more.
+With more than a decade of experience as a Certified Lactation Counselor, Mandi has experience with these issues and more.
 She specializes in helping with older babies and children, more complex issues, and parents experiencing anxiety.
 If there is a milk flow issue, Chinese Medicine can be combined with counseling to address it.

 Frequently Asked Questions